-The companies method of recruitment and appointment of trustees can be summarised as follows: The North Carrick area has five of community councils [Minishant being Nascent].
+The companies method of recruitment and appointment of trustees can be summarised as follows: The North Carrick area has five of community councils.
 Advertisements were placed within each council area to attract members, the required amount being 12 per community council giving a possible total of 60 members.
-In the event the whole membership was not taken up and currently the membership stands at 37.
+In the event the whole membership was not taken up and currently the membership stands at 41.
 Members within each community council area were then required to nominate and approve three of their number to be directors and to serve on the Board giving a potential 15 directors.
-Again this was not totally taken up and currently the board comprises 13 directors who are also by definition Trustees.
+Again this was not totally taken up and currently the board comprises 14 directors who are also by definition Trustees.
+The vacancy on the board is for Dunure and efforts will be undertaken to increase the number of members from Dunure and achieve full directorship.